Well, this is it, folks. This is the end.

 I know, I know.
 It seems like the first season has just flown by.
 And believe me, I will feel the pain of “I-must-wait-until-fall-for-Gotham-itis,” too.
 It was one wild and crazy ride to be sure, so let’s see how it all ended, shall we?

 From the start, my gut told me that “Gotham” was going to be a good series judging by the trailers, concept, characters, and overall cinematic look; and I’m glad my gut was right.
 With the slew of “reality” television programs that have glutted the small screen for years, it’s rare for me to find an original/fictional story program that I really like.
 In most cases, I try out a new show, watch a few episodes, get bored or disappointed with it, and stop tuning in.
-Sometimes I’ve watched an entire first season only to check out the second season and give up (I’m lookin’ at you, NBC’s “Revolution”).
+Sometimes I’ve watched an entire first season only to check out the second season and give up.
 Rare is the series I watch from beginning to end, and I’m proud to say that “Gotham” has now joined that list.
-Time will tell whether season two will or won’t fall into the “sophomore slump,” but judging by the design, momentum, writing, and characters of this season, I have very high hopes indeed.
+Time will tell whether season two will or won’t fall into the sophomore slump, but judging by the design, momentum, writing, and characters of this season, I have very high hopes indeed.

 The season one finale had three chief plot lines that meshed together perfectly: the culmination of the mob wars; Barbara’s transformation; and Bruce’s discovery of his father’s secret.
-The action scenes (and there were plenty of those) were cast against quieter moments, which kept it from being a total head rush from beginning to end.
-There was a nice balance of frantic momentum and moody tranquility that really blended nicely and actually played off of each other.
+The action scenes (and there were plenty) were cast against quieter moments, which kept it from being a total head rush from beginning to end.
+There was a nice balance of frantic momentum and moody tranquility that blended nicely and actually played off of each other.

-In a way, this reflects upon the entire workings of Gotham.
-The city itself has been broken down by corrupt men and women to the point where it has become “dark,” a place where criminals rule supreme yet evil does not have full reign.
+This reflects upon the entire workings of Gotham.
+The city itself has been broken down by corrupt men and women to the point where it has become dark, a place where criminals rule supreme yet evil does not have full reign.
 But just as Leslie subdues Barbara before Barbara can kill her, so Jim Gordon, Harvey Bullock, and others put criminal forces in check – not forever but long enough to stop the proverbial bleeding.
-In truth, there are forces for good in the world, but in Gotham, it takes a careful eye to find them.
+In truth, there are forces for good in the world, but in Gotham it takes a careful eye to find them.

 So that was two mobster heavyweights down.
 What about the third?
-Fish Mooney returns and places her bid to become Gotham’s queen (and even garners Selena Kyle as an ally).
+Fish Mooney returns and places her bid to become Gotham’s queen and even garners Selena Kyle as an ally.
 But, of course, she has to contend with those pesky rivals.
-I have been hard on Fish as a character and, truth be told, I actually liked her inclusion early on as it provided a sinister camp factor that fit in with the show’s tone.
-But after Falcone uncovered her plot to dethrone him and handed her club over to Penguin, I felt her character arc should have ended.
-What really irked me was her almost constant presence in every episode after that, which took time and attention away from the canon characters, who should come first.
+I have been hard on Fish and, truth be told, I liked her inclusion early on as it provided a sinister camp factor that fit in with the show’s tone.
+But after Falcone uncovered her plot to dethrone him, I felt her character arc should have ended.
+What really irked me was her almost constant presence in every episode after that, which took time and attention away from the canon characters.
 But I am glad she stuck around because she provided me with two redeeming bits in the end – comic relief and poetic justice.

-The showdown between Penguin and Fish was, as expected, nothing short of utter perfection, and I couldn’t have imagined it going down any other way.
+The showdown between Penguin and Fish was nothing short of perfection, and I couldn’t have imagined it going down any other way.
 Aside from her death marking the end of an era in Gotham, it also contained interesting parallels.
-Rather than shooting or stabbing Fish (as I initially envisioned – but this was way better!), Penguin decides to heave her from the rooftop into the churning waters below.
-This was especially fitting as a watery grave would have been Penguin’s fate had Jim not, at the last minute, spared him in the pilot episode.
+Rather than shooting or stabbing Fish, Penguin decides to heave her from the rooftop into the churning waters below.
+This was especially fitting as a watery grave would have been Penguin’s fate had Jim not, at the last minute, spared him in the pilot.
 (Not to mention that penguins are predators and fish are their chief diet, so it only makes sense for a penguin to slaughter a measly fish.)
-This was justice at its best and makes me all the more eager to see how Penguin handles matters now that his three rivals are gone.
+This was justice at its best and makes me all the more eager to see how Penguin handles matters now that his major rivals are gone.
 Because if there’s one thing about a crown, it’s this – there will always be folks who want to snatch it away.
 But for now, the kingdom belongs to Oswald Cobblepot.

 In the end, I believe Bruno Heller said that the characters on the show are broken people and that’s certainly true.
-But what’s more fascinating is seeing how these broken folks elect to piece themselves together.
-If I may sidestep into literature for just a moment, this whole set up of seeing flawed (or, in some cases, severely flawed) people try to fill their lives with sundry things is akin to the emotional and spiritual overtones of J. K. Rowling’s The Casual Vacancy.
+But what’s more fascinating is seeing how these broken people elect to piece themselves together.
+If I may sidestep into literature for just a moment, this whole set up of seeing flawed people try to fill their lives with sundry things is akin to the emotional and spiritual overtones of J. K. Rowling’s The Casual Vacancy.
 While not my favorite work of hers, she touches on a good point that everyone has a “vacancy” on the inside and people will try to fill it with whatever they can.
-In the case of the characters of “Gotham” this runs the gamut from respect, to love, to power, and certainlly all points in between.
+In the case of the characters of “Gotham” this runs the gamut from respect, to love, to power, and all points in between.

 But, alas, we must wait.

 In closing, I want to express my gratitude to all of my blog’s readers and visitors who have perused my meandering “Gotham” musings.
 I hope, if for nothing else, you gleaned a nugget of fresh insight or a cool ponderable about the show, its themes, or its characters.
-That’s why I decided to jot down these reviews because I love to analyze pop culture (and I love to write!).
+That’s why I decided to jot down these reviews because I love to analyze pop culture.
 It’s nothing fancy but I hope it’s been fun.
-I always looked forward to writing these reviews every week, and I will miss doing so during “Gotham”‘s summer hiatus.
+I looked forward to writing these reviews every week, and I will miss doing so during “Gotham”‘s summer hiatus.